S3WaaS/helm-catalog/charts/s3waas/district-app/1.0.7/README.md

-# WordPress
+# District Application

-[WordPress](https://wordpress.org/) is one of the most versatile open source content management systems on the market.
+[District Application](https://s3waas.gov.in/) is one of the most versatile open source content management systems on the market.
 A publishing platform for building blogs and websites.

 ## TL;DR;